 Beans are a recalcitrant species (unlike corn, tomatoes or soybeans); thus, have not been amenable to genetic engineering or modification from other genetic sources.
-With that said experimental GMO beans have been developed in Brazil and Mexico.
-However, no Genetically Modified-GM or transgenic beans have been generated commercially in the United States, so currently all commercial dry bean classes grown in the United States are not genetically modified.
+With that said, experimental GMO beans have been developed and commercially released in Brazil and Mexico on market classes not produced in the U.S. To our knowledge, no Genetically Modified-GM or transgenic beans have been generated commercially in the United States, so currently all commercial dry bean classes grown in the United States are not genetically modified.